MZaFaRM/portfolio/README.md

 - <a href="https://mzafarm.github.io/Portfolio/">Website Link</a>🔗

-This is a simple portfolio site built with HTML, CSS, and a bit of JavaScript.
+My portfolio website built with HTML, CSS, and a JavaScript.
 Nothing too fancy, just a place where I showcase my work and talk a bit about myself.

-## What's in Here

-Literally just my portfolio

 ## Got Any Suggestions?